Ignite your imagination and keep the boredom at bay!

 Get the whole family dancing around the living room with this playlist of Aussie music songs for kids!
 Do the Loco-motion with Kylie, dream about growing up with Tim Minchin, jump around to Regurgitator and boogie to the Teeny Tiny Stevies, Sampa the Great, The Wiggles, Paul Kelly, Justine Clarke and more.

-Dinosaurs, titans and ventures into the unknown!
+Mysterious tales of thieves, abandoned villages and aliens await!
 Immerse yourself in a series of original audio stories written and performed by budding storytellers from primary schools across Victoria.
+Inspired by the Slingsby Theatre Company's production of Emil and the Detectives.

 We may be in lockdown, but that doesn’t mean we can’t let our imagination run loose!
 Inspired by the families shows that have been on our stages, we’ve created a collection of craft activities and ideas to do with the kids.